puremourning/vimspector/README.md

 default usage.
 This section can be used as a reference to create your own mappings or custom behaviours.

+All the below instructions assume a single debugging session.
+For deatils on how to debug multiple independent apps at the same time, see [multiple debuggind sessions][#multiple-debugging-sessions].

 ## Launch and attach by PID:

 * Create `.vimspector.json`.
 See [below](#supported-languages).
 * `:call vimspector#Launch()` and select a configuration.

 ![debug session](https://puremourning.github.io/vimspector-web/img/vimspector-overview.png)

+Launching a new session makes it the active
+[debugging session][#multiple-debugging-sessions].

 ### Launch with options